Shakour-Data/ProjectManagement/Docs/ModuleDocs/main_modules_doc/gantt_chart_data.md

-# GanttChartData Module
+# Gantt Chart Data Module

 ## Overview
-The `gantt_chart_data` module provides the `GanttChartData` class which generates Gantt chart data from project tasks.
-It loads detailed work breakdown structure (WBS) tasks from JSON, processes task dates and durations, and builds structured data suitable for Gantt chart visualization.
+The `gantt_chart_data` module provides the `GanttChartData` class to generate Gantt chart data from project tasks.
+It loads task data, processes task dates and dependencies, and outputs structured data suitable for Gantt chart visualization.

 ## Class: GanttChartData

 ### Description
-The `GanttChartData` class loads task data, parses dates, calculates task durations and dependencies, and recursively processes subtasks to build comprehensive Gantt chart data.
+The `GanttChartData` class loads detailed WBS tasks from JSON, parses dates, calculates task durations and dependencies, and builds a list of task data dictionaries for Gantt chart rendering.

 ### Methods

-- `__init__(self, input_dir: str = 'project_inputs/PM_JSON/user_inputs')`
+- `__init__(self, input_dir='project_inputs/PM_JSON/user_inputs')`
-  - Initializes the class with the input directory path.
+  - Initializes with the input directory and an empty task list.

 - `load_tasks(self)`
-  - Loads tasks from the `detailed_wbs.json` file in the input directory.
+  - Loads tasks from `detailed_wbs.json` in the input directory.
-  - Handles errors gracefully and initializes an empty task list on failure.

-- `parse_date(self, date_str: Optional[str]) -> Optional[datetime.date]`
+- `parse_date(self, date_str)`
   - Parses an ISO format date string into a `datetime.date` object.
-  - Returns `None` if the date string is invalid or missing.

-- `build_gantt_data(self) -> List[Dict[str, Any]]`
-  - Builds Gantt chart data from loaded tasks.
-  - Each task dictionary includes:
-    - `id`: Task identifier.
+- `build_gantt_data(self)`
-    - `name`: Task name or title.
-    - `start_date`: ISO formatted start date.
-    - `end_date`: Calculated end date based on start date and duration.
-    - `dependencies`: List of dependent task IDs.
-    - `progress`: Task progress as a percentage (0-100).
-  - Recursively processes subtasks, inheriting start dates as needed.
+  - Processes tasks recursively to build Gantt chart data including task id, name, start and end dates, dependencies, and progress.

 ## Usage
-Run the module as a script to generate and save Gantt chart data:
+The module can be run as a script to generate and save Gantt chart data:

 ```python
 if __name__ == "__main__":